-The aim of the current study is to explore the dynamics of self-control in action execution.
+The aim of the present study was to explore the dynamics of self-control in action execution.
 We reasoned that the tug-of-war between antagonistic response options is not ultimately solved before action initiation but leaks into action execution.
-To quantify a dynamic competition between planned goal-directed actions and temptations, we measured movement trajectories of the computer mouse.
-Participants moved a virtual manikin on the computer screen to one of two target areas - a win and a loss target.
+To quantify a dynamic competition between planned goaldirected actions and temptations, we measured movement trajectories of the computer mouse.
+Participants moved a virtual manikin on the computer screen to one of two target areas-a win and a loss target.
 Approaching the win target was rewarded with 5 points; in contrast, 5 points were subtracted from the total score when the loss target was approached.
-In each trial, a movement cue indicated whether the manikin should be moved to the win or to the loss target.
+On each trial, a movement cue indicated whether the manikin should be moved to the win or to the loss target.
 To ensure a rewarding task structure, the manikin was moved to the win target more frequently than to the loss target.
-Performing an erroneous response to the loss target in win trials resulted in a subtraction of 5 points, while performing an erroneous response to the win target in loss trials was punished with a subtraction of 10 points.
-Thus, correctly approaching the loss target in loss trials (i.e., the bitter medicine of the introductory example) subtracted 5 points while approaching the incorrect win target (i.e., sweets) produced an even greater loss (10 points) in these trials.
+Performing an erroneous response to the loss target on win trials resulted in a subtraction of 5 points, while performing an erroneous response to the win target on loss trials was punished with a subtraction of 10 points.
+Thus, correctly approaching the loss target on loss trials (i.e., the bitter medicine of the introductory example) subtracted 5 points, while approaching the incorrect win target (i.e., sweets) produced an even greater loss (10 points) on these trials.

-We reasoned that in loss trials movement execution is influenced by behavioral impulses to avoid the (correct) loss target and/or to approach the (incorrect) win target.
-This internal conflict between motivational impulses on the one hand and an intended action on the other hand reflects a self-control dilemma.
+We reasoned that on loss trials, movement execution is influenced by behavioral impulses to avoid the (correct) loss target and/or to approach the (incorrect) win target.
+This internal conflict between motivational impulses, on the one hand, and an intended action, on the other hand, reflects a selfcontrol dilemma.
 Thus, although our participants agreed to comply with the task instructions, movement execution might reveal a self-regulatory conflict.
-We expected that movement trajectories in the loss trials deviate from trajectories in the win trials.
-Specifically, we hypothesized that trajectories deviate away from the loss target towards the tempting win target in the loss trials, even if the manikin finally reached the loss target.
+We expected that movement trajectories on the loss trials would deviate from trajectories on the win trials.
+Specifically, we hypothesized that trajectories would deviate away from the loss target toward the tempting win target on the loss trials, even if the manikin finally reached the loss target.